PinewoodPip/epip/docs/docs.md

 Anything that is documented here is considered stable and unlikely to change drastically - **any changes to these calls/systems will be mentioned in future patch notes.**

 The definitions here are auto-generated from EmmyLua annotations within the scripts (using `update_docs.py` found in the mod).
-Functions are tagged through `@generic` to denote tags like "Client-only", "EE-only".
+Functions are tagged through `@meta` to denote tags like "Client-only", "EE-only".
 Declaring these at the top of the file tags all functions in the file.

 ## Introduction